Homelessness statistics in Australia

 Experiences of trauma

 People experience homelessness because they have been exposed to trauma, such as by leaving home suddenly and without support; but they are also more likely to be exposed to further traumatic incidents while experience homelessness.
 Trauma exposure in childhood and in later years can also impact a person’s social and emotional development.
-Learn more about trauma-informed care here.
+Research supports this hypothesis, and especially when people’s experiences of trauma include a violation of trust – this has been demonstrated to lead to post-traumatic stress disorder (PTSD).
+To effectively support our participants, we must work in a trauma-informed way.
+You can learn about trauma-informed care here.

 Experiences of discrimination